 Introduction: The Evolving Chain-of-thought

-There’s no shortage of prompting techniques.
-Some are more widely adopted than others.
 In this post I focus on peer-reviewed papers from the last year or two.
 Most of these papers focus on techniques that aim to improve upon the commonly used chain-of-thought (CoT) approach, especially for tasks requiring complex reasoning.
-It’s not an exhaustive list or deep dive into each paper, but rather my summaries of papers I’ve been looking into recently.
-It’s worth noting that many of these papers use weaker LLMs than today’s top closed models.
-As such, I put less emphasis on the results reported (which is often hard to reproduce anyway).
-In addition, many benchmarks are not that reflective of real world usage, which is why often doing well on these benchmarks doesn’t mean the model is actually good.
+It’s not an exhaustive list by any means, but rather my summaries of papers I’ve been reading recently.
+It’s worth noting that many of these papers use weaker LLMs than today’s top models.
+As such, I put less emphasis on the results reported (which is often hard to reproduce anyway) and more on the ideas and where they may be applicable.
+In addition, many benchmarks are not that reflective of real world usage, which is why often doing well on these benchmarks doesn’t mean the model is actually good for a real world task you care about.

-As models become more sophisticated, one might wonder how relevant is prompt engineering today?
+One might wonder how relevant is prompt engineering today?
 While newer models may have internalized many good prompting practices, there’s still a vast ecosystem of models and tasks that benefit greatly from well-crafted prompts.
+Prompt engineering isn’t dying, but it’s evolving.

-Before we dive in, let’s recall a basic example of a CoT demonstartion:
+Before we dive in, let’s recall a basic example of a CoT demonstration:

-It only needs one pass through the language model.
+This only needs one pass through the language model.
 This efficiency, combined with its impressive performance on a variety of tasks, has made this simple technique the go-to choice for prompting.
-Can we do better? let’s dive in.
+For certain tasks, though, straightforward techniques that build on top of CoT prompting can yield even better results.

 Self Refine (Neurips 2023)